 Some of his notable experience includes serving on Weil teams representing:

-- Repsol S.A. in complex environmental litigation concerning the pollution of the Passaic River in New Jersey, which involves claims of “alter ego” and fraudulent conveyance.
+- Repsol S.A. in complex environmental litigation concerning pollution of the Passaic River in New Jersey, which involves multi-billion-dollar claims of “alter ego” and fraudulent conveyance.

-- National Public Finance Guarantee Corporation in litigation related to the restructuring of the Puerto Rico Electric Power Authority and other Commonwealth of Puerto Rico bankruptcy proceedings.
+- National Public Finance Guarantee Corporation in litigation related to the restructuring of the Puerto Rico Electric Power Authority.

-- Westinghouse Electric Company, and its affiliates, a globally recognized nuclear power company, in its unprecedented chapter 11 bankruptcy cases involving liabilities in excess of $9 billion.
+- Westinghouse Electric Company in its unprecedented chapter 11 bankruptcy cases involving liabilities in excess of $9 billion.

-- A global investment bank in connection with an SEC investigation.
+- A global investment bank in connection with a Securities and Exchange Commission investigation.

 From August 2019 to October 2020, Mark served as a law clerk to the Honorable Adalberto Jordan of the U.S. Court of Appeals for the Eleventh Circuit, and from October 2020 to November 2021, he served as a law clerk to the Honorable Roy K. Altman of the U.S. District Court for the Southern District of Florida.